Ps2Fino/Avalon-App/README.md

 # Avalon-App

+# Play Store Release
+A later version of this app is available on the [Google Play Store](https://play.google.com/store/apps/details?id=com.Lancophone.AvalonCallout)

+# About

 I really like the game [Avalon](https://boardgamegeek.com/boardgame/128882/resistance-avalon).
 I mean, REALLY like it!
 I play it as often as I can.